parimod/.github/README.md

 ---

 Let's connect and chat!
-Join our Fumble community on Discord: [Fumble Community](https://discord.gg/fumblecommunity) - Because we believe in keeping things simple and focused!
+Join our Fumble community on Discord: [Fumble Community](https://discord.gg/fumblechat) - Because we believe in keeping things simple and focused!
 No unnecessary updates or changes here.
 Just pure chatting bliss.
+And don't worry, our community on Fumble is natively bridged to the Discord server, no bias here!